The consequences of the war between Hamas and Israel for our pockets: gasoline, gas and mortgages

+To begin with, Brent barrel prices rose more than 4%, reaching 88.15% in the case of the North Sea and 86.38 in the case of West Texas Intermediate.
+Until now, the average fuel prices for ordinary consumers in our country are 1,706 euros per liter of unleaded gasoline, while diesel exceeds 1,670 euros.
+Although they estimate that it could rise to 2 euros in a few weeks.

-And this happens in a context that was becoming favorable: after the last few months of inflationary tendency, its amount was beginning to fall, for some experts, such as Eli Rubin, of EBW Analytics Group, too quickly.
+And this happens in a context that was becoming favorable: after the last few months of inflationary tendency, its amount was beginning to fall… too quickly for some experts, such as Eli Rubin, from EBW Analytics Group.
 Investors are also concerned because the attack could directly affect countries that are important oil producers, such as Iran and Saudi Arabia, which could even become directly involved in the conflict.

 At the moment, Iran is the second country in the ranking of oil exporting countries and this despite the sanctions to which it is subject due to its alliance with Hamas.
 He has been feeding the organization for years, both ideologically and economically, and has been identified as a ‘sine qua non’ partner if this Saturday’s surprise attack had been prepared.